GreptimeTeam/docs/docs/v0.9/en/user-guide/logs/quick-start.md

 with the entire log message stored in a single column.
 The `pipeline_logs` table stores the log message in multiple columns.

-It is recommended to use the pipeline method to split the log message into multiple columns, which offers the advantage of explicitly querying a specific value within a certain column.
-Exact matching proves to be superior to fuzzy querying when handling strings for several key reasons:
+It is recommended to use the pipeline method to split the log message into multiple columns, which offers the advantage of explicitly querying specific values within certain columns.
+Tag matching query proves superior to full-text searching for several key reasons:

-- Performance Efficiency: By marking a column as a Tag in the pipeline, an inverted index is created on the column values, resulting in faster query execution compared to the full-text indexes used in fuzzy querying.
+- **Performance Efficiency**: tag matching query is typically faster than full-text searching.
-- Resource Consumption: Exact matching queries typically involve simpler comparisons and use fewer CPU, memory, and I/O resources compared to the more resource-intensive full-text indexes required for fuzzy querying.
+- **Resource Consumption**: Due to GreptimeDB's columnar storage engine, structured data is more conducive to compression.
+Additionally, the inverted index used for tag matching query typically consumes significantly fewer resources than a full-text index, especially in terms of storage size.
-- Accuracy: Exact matching returns precise results that strictly meet the query conditions, reducing the chances of irrelevant results, whereas fuzzy querying can still return more noise even with full-text indexing.
+- **Maintainability**: tag matching query are straightforward and easier to understand, write, and debug.

-- Maintainability: Exact matching queries are straightforward and easier to understand, write, and debug, while fuzzy queries with full-text indexes add a layer of complexity, making them more challenging to optimize and maintain.
+Of course, if you need keyword searching within large text blocks, you must use full-text searching as it is specifically designed for that purpose.

 ## Query logs